Video game modding: id Software, Doom (1993)

 As video games grew more sophisticated, hacking them became an increasingly cumbersome task, often requiring modders to effectively write over the original content.
 While modders created amateur game editing tools out of necessity, they were often buggy, inefficient, and incomplete, ultimately necessitating good programming skills for mod development.
 New assets were processed through multiple software packages in order to be modded into the game engine.
 Scott Miller, founder of 3D Realms (formerly Apogee Software), was fascinated by the levels and level editors fans created for Apogee's 1991 game Duke Nukem, reflecting: "We just didn't expect players to take the time and effort to create their own development tools."

 Modding continued with the release of Wolfenstein 3D in 1992, published by Apogee and developed by id Software, who had bought the rights to Castle Wolfenstein.
 Miller and his team at Apogee noted how modding helped extend the life of the game by providing free additional content for players.
 One such mod swapped the game's music with the theme song from the children's show Barney & Friends and replaced the final boss with Barney the Dinosaur.
 While some members of id were concerned about copyright infringement, id programmers and co-founders John Carmack and John Romero were delighted by the Barney mod.
 Carmack was surprised by its sophistication compared to the Apple II cheats he had created for games such as the Ultima series in the 1980s.
 Intrigued, he made a conscious effort to facilitate custom content creation when designing the company's next game, Doom.

 Released in 1993, Doom was the first game to introduce modding to a wider audience due to the degree of depth it allowed its modders.
-With Wolfenstein 3D, players had to erase game code to replace it; this destructiveness concerned Carmack and Romero.
+With Wolfenstein 3D, players had to erase game data to replace it; this destructiveness concerned Carmack and Romero.
 When developing Doom, Carmack purposely separated the game engine files from other assets, including level architecture, graphics, and audio, which were stored in a "WAD" file (an acronym for "where's all the data?").
 While the system was also motivated by the game industry's push towards realism that required larger storage, it was specifically intended to make modding easier.
-With Doom, modders only needed to change which WAD file the game would reference, meaning that custom assets could be modified and distributed without sharing the game engine itself.
+With Doom, modders only needed to change which WAD file the game would reference, meaning that custom assets could be modified and distributed without sharing the original game data.